Keyword Cannibalization: How to find it and fix it

 Why this is probably bad for your SEO

-Most SEO experts within the community do agree that this so called cannibalization phenomena is bad for your overall SEO.
-Although there isn’t really a consensus about how bad, and exactly in what way this will affect your SEO in a negative manor.
+Most SEO experts within the community do agree that this so-called cannibalization phenomenon is bad for your overall SEO.
+Although there isn’t really a consensus about how bad, and exactly in what way this will affect your SEO in a negative manner.

-Keyword cannibalization can occur in a few different ways, and there can be many underlying reasons for it.
+Keyword cannibalization can confuse search engines, making it difficult for them to determine which page to rank higher.
+This confusion leads to lower search rankings and decreased visibility for all affected pages, ultimately harming the overall performance and authority of the website.
+It can occur in a few different ways, and there can be many underlying reasons for it.
 Everything from duplicate content to bad technical implementation or bad website structure.

 Let’s start with having a look at the different ways keyword cannibalization can present itself in the SERP.